TAR-IT/freecodecamp-solutions/README.md

 # freeCodeCamp Solutions
 These are my solutions to the freeCodeCamp Problems.
+Every folder contains the solution to the final (certificate-relevant) project of the course.

 This repository is for archive-purposes only.
-Keep in mind, tho: Copy & paste won't get you far.

 ## Table of Contents
 1. [Responsive Web Design](/responsive-web-design)